 I wanted to be a psychologist for as long as I remember!
-After getting my Bachelor’s from SUNY Binghamton, I attended Yeshiva University (Ferkauf Graduate School of Psychology), where I earned my Master’s and Doctoral degree in Clinical Psychology; while at Yeshiva University, I was co-editor of the research journal, for the graduate school.
+After getting my Bachelor’s from SUNY Binghamton, I attended Yeshiva University (Ferkauf Graduate School of Psychology), where I earned my Master’s and Doctoral degree in Clinical Psychology.
+While at Yeshiva University, I was co-editor of the research journal, for the graduate school.
 After graduating, I interned at Hall-Brooke Psychiatric Hospital, in Westport, CT, on the grounds of what is now St. Vincent’s Behavioral Health Services.
-I then took the state licensing exam for psychologists, and became a Licensed Clinical Psychologist.
+I then took the state licensing exam and became a Licensed Clinical Psychologist.

 After this foray into medical communications, I returned to clinical practice in 1993.
 For several years, I worked as a Clinical Psychologist, until my children’s need for a full-time parent at home, became compelling.
 Specifically, my youngest child was battling a chronic illness, which required substantial practical and emotional attention.
 Diagnosed with Ulcerative Colitis as a young child, my son spent most of his childhood struggling with this disease.
 It has been the single most heartbreaking circumstance of my life, and also the most strengthening!

-In an effort to cope, I sought out mindfulness and yoga, and at the same time, became actively involved in the Crohn’s and Colitis Foundation.
-My involvement as a Volunteer, Board Member and Support Group Founder and Facilitator, has been invaluable.
+In an effort to cope, I sought out mindfulness and yoga.
+At the same time, I became actively involved in the Crohn’s and Colitis Foundation.
+My involvement as a Volunteer, Board Member and Support Group Founder and Facilitator, was invaluable.
+Currently, I serve on the Healthcare Professional Engagement Committee (HPEC) for the Connecticut/Westport Chapter of the Foundation.

-My personal and professional journey has concretized my specialty in working with people affected by chronic illnesses.
-I virtually always have some clients with these conditions.
-In adversity, there is always opportunity for growth and strength!
+My personal and professional journey has concretized my interest in working with people affected by chronic illness.
+I am particularly knowledgeable about the emotional, cognitive and behavioral aspects of Inflammatory Bowel Disease (IBD).
+While I treat a broad adult population, I virtually always have some clients who are coping with issues related to chronic illness.
+In adversity, there is also opportunity for growth and strength!
 It is this belief, that fuels my optimism, and guides my practice.